 It referenced a “quick” audit.
 I can’t recall the exact wording, but the gist of it was that one of the people who responded stated that they had conducted a “quick” audit of the site and then followed that statement by making some random suggestions like, “Add two paragraphs per page,” or “create more content,” etc. It wasn’t necessarily the suggestions that got me riled up, but more the notion that a content audit could ever be a “quick” task in your content marketing process.

-To give you an idea of how much can go into an audit, just check out these stats about the contents of the spreadsheet she laid out.
+To give you an idea of how much can go into a content audit, just check out these stats about the contents of the spreadsheet she laid out.
 Keep in mind that this was for one client: